Adrian Vermeule: Responses

 In a column in The Washington Post, libertarian columnist George F. Will described Vermeule's "common-good constitutionalism" as "Christian authoritarianism — muscular paternalism, with government enforcing social solidarity for religious reasons.
 This is the Constitution minus the Framers' purpose: a regime respectful of individuals' diverse notions of the life worth living."
 About Vermeule's and some other contemporary conservative views, Will goes on to say that "...
 American conservatism, when severed from the Enlightenment and its finest result, the American Founding, becomes spectacularly unreasonable and literally un-American."

 Elliot Kaufman, writing in the conservative magazine National Review, has described Vermeule as a "reactionary" and an "illiberal" following in the footsteps of German Nazi thinker Carl Schmitt.
 In Kaufman's view, Vermeule's illiberalism is "dangerous".
 Law professor Rick Hills described Vermeule's recent writings as a kind of "anti-liberal chic", or "a really cheap way to signal one's willingness to offend without putting any specific cards on the table about one's own specific views about, say, the acceptability of locking up demonstrators who offend the regime in power".

 Peter J. Wallison, who served as White House Counsel during the Reagan presidency, described Vermeule's book as "more an embarrassment than a legal masterpiece" and that "the political structure he devises is highly authoritarian, perhaps even totalitarian".
 Wallison complained that Vermeule "never successfully defines what he means by the common good or how it can be achieved" and for failing to understand the distinction between textualism and originalism.

-Controversy

-In February 2020, Vermeule compared attendees of a conservative conference to concentration camp detainees, calling them "The very first group for the camps."
-The Harvard Crimson wrote at the time that, "The comment drew criticism from professors and Harvard alumni, who interpreted the line as a reference to Nazi concentration camps during the Holocaust."
-UC Berkeley law professor Orin Kerr, whose father survived the Holocaust, similarly responded by saying, "Bummed I wasn't invited, but then my family hasn't had good experiences in the camps."

 Personal life and views

 Vermeule was raised as an Episcopalian, abandoning the denomination in college, but returning to it later in life.
 He announced his conversion to Catholicism in 2016.
 He said in an October 2016 interview that the logic behind his Catholic beliefs is inspired by John Henry Newman, and added:

 Raised a Protestant, despite all my thrashing and twisting, I eventually couldn't help but believe that the apostolic succession through Peter as the designated leader and primus inter pares is in some logical or theological sense prior to everything else – including even Scripture, whose formation was guided and completed by the apostles and their successors, themselves inspired by the Holy Spirit.

+Vermeule's son, Spencer, a Notre Dame sophomore was killed in an automobile accident on March 2, 2024.